Development of regenerative therapy for photoreceptor losses using cellular reprogramming technology

 - PhD, Masters by Research, Honours, Master of Biomedical Science

-- Surgery, Otolaryngology, Royal Victorian Eye and Ear Hospital
+- Surgery, Ophthalmology, Royal Victorian Eye and Ear Hospital

-This project is conducted in Centre for Eye Research Australia, Cellular Programming Group.
+This project is conducted in Centre for Eye Research Australia, Cellular Programming Unit.

 Faculty Research Themes